developerforce/SalesforceDurableGenericDemo/README.md

 1. This is still a Salesforce Beta Feature
     * It needs to be enabled manually on every org
     * Issues should be communicated directly to the Product Manager, Jay Hurst (jhurst@salesforce.com)
-2. You have to push at least one event to a channel in order for the channel to work with v2.
+2. You have to push at least one event to a channel in order for the channel to work with durable generic streaming.
 This is resolved with the Spring'16 release
 3. You cannot replay using an ID outside of your event stream window (if you provide an ID from 2 weeks ago, it will be invalid)
 4. The current event stream window is 24 hours